Thousands Of Teens March In Rally Against Drug Abuse

 Gov. Mike DeWine joined them at the start, saying substance abuse education and prevention plays a key role in fighting the state’s opioid epidemic.
 He says this rally emphasizes an important point.

-“They’re carrying a message that look we’re in the majority, a majority of kids do not do drugs, I think that’s a pretty powerful message,” says DeWine.
+“They’re carrying a message that look we’re in the majority, a majority of kids do not do drugs, I think that’s a pretty powerful message,” DeWine says.

 DeWine made some quick remarks and took dozens of selfies.
 This was the first time a governor had attended the rally, which ends with the teens marching to the Ohio Statehouse.